PDC-support/hpc-intro-retired/_episodes/09-scheduling.md

 > - **After the job finishes, inspect the output files of your job.**
 {: .challenge}

-### Other useful Slurm options
+### Other useful SLURM options

-We have seen a few options to Slurm that can be used as flags on the command line with the `salloc` command, or as options to `#SBATCH` in batch scripts.
+We have seen a few options to SLURM that can be used as flags on the command line with the `salloc` command, or as options to `#SBATCH` in batch scripts.
 Here's a longer list which is still far from exhaustive.
 Some work for both `salloc` and `sbatch`, others only for `sbatch`.